 Indiana vs. No. 22 Ohio State photos by USA TODAY Sports

 Tom Crean and his staff continue to restore and add to the great tradition the Indiana Basketball program has established for many years.
 During the past two years, he has led IU to a 73-31 record.
 In addition, the Hoosiers won the 2013 Big Ten Championship and back-to-back appearances for the Hoosiers in the Sweet Sixteen for the first time since 1994.
-IU also spent 10 weeks as the No. 1 team in the nation a year ago, all of which seemed daunting when he inherited a program facing NCAA sanctions and the return of one scholarship player upon his hiring in April, 2008.
+IU also spent 11 weeks as the No. 1 team in the nation a year ago, all of which seemed daunting when he inherited a program facing NCAA sanctions and the return of one scholarship player upon his hiring in April, 2008.
 In addition, every four-year player of Tom Crean's has played on a nationally ranked team at Marquette or Indiana.

 Since coming to Indiana, he and his staff recruited one of the top 10 classes in the country for 2009, a top 15 class in 2011 and 2014, the No. 6 class in 2012, and the No. 6 class for 2013.

 IU has landed a McDonald's All-American each of the last four years with Cody Zeller (2011), Kevin "Yogi" Ferrell (2012), Noah Vonleh (2013) and James Blackmon, Jr. (2014).
 In addition, Vonleh and Troy Williams played in the 2013 Jordan Classic as did Blackmon, Jr. in 2014.

 IU has defeated a national best 10 programs ranked in the top 10 in the last three years.
 IU also leads the Big Ten with 15 regular season wins against the Top 25 in that same span.